Frequently Asked Questions and how about that guarantee.

 Q4.
 Other products claim they use this process too and it sure looks the same.

 If there is anything we have learned over recent times it’s that China can produce most things much cheaper than the West.
 To reason how, we must see that it does not necessarily mean they use the same components as we do at Julleen.
 The quality they use in many similar looking products, may not and usually ARE NOT the same. [br] [br]At closer scrutiny judge for yourself.
 Feel the weight of the metal.
 Is it the quality silver used by Julleen?
 Is it much thinner like sheet metal, paper thin?
 Or is it overly heavy?
 If so it could contain high degrees of alloys.
 It’s difficult to tell sometimes, to an untrained eye.
 True silver smells like silver.
 By examining it over time you will get to know immediately what is true silver.
 Please folks don’t try this yourselves, but you can bite into it.
-True silver dents with sharp pressure.[br] [br]Really isn’t it best, dealing with a label that has been in the business for over a decade?
+True silver dents with sharp pressure.[br] [br]Really isn’t it best, dealing with a label that has been in the business for over a quarter of a century?
 A trusted and respected name which is 100% Australian?
 And who permanently guarantee their designs?
 And if we say it’s silver it will be.

 Q5.
 So, where do your pearls and stones come from?